 The concept of water conservation doesn’t restrict itself to using less water and saving it for dry spells.
-Water conservation also means that you save the quality of water that is a major benefits of water conservation.
+Water conservation also means that you preserve the quality and composition of water.
 You stop contaminating it.
 You take every measure to waste and pollute less.
 For example, you can stop littering water bodies around you.
 You can stop flushing down plastics, chemicals and medicines down the toilet, you can stop pouring leftover oil in the sink, you can grow less water intensive grass and plants in your garden.
 The little effort you make today will reap fruits for you in the near future and you will be a proud citizen of the world.

 8. You Create Less Wastewater

 When you use water judiciously, you will create less wastewater (which ends up contaminating your drinking water reservoirs).
 This will cut down your electricity bills and also your sewer water costs.